-Figure 1.
-Camera trap network with possible wireless, satellite linkage (O’Connell et al. 2011).

-Geographic setting: Mojave
+Geographic setting: Mojave is this subheading format required for thesis?
+Otherwise just do regular way like for a publication – Intro, Methods, Results etc.

+This is the Methods

+Study sites

 The Mojave National Perserve (35.0110° N, 115.4734° W), roughly 150 000 km2, is located in an area incorporating Nevada, California, Utah, and Arizona (Shryock et al. 2017).
 The climate is generally arid or semi-arid, through the north-to-south-oriented mountain ranges increase climate variability.
 Furthermore, annual precipitation ranges between 30-300 mm (Hereford et al. 2006).
 The maximum temperature can surpass 50°C whilst the temperature can fall below 0°C in the winter season.